Chen Jue (revolutionary): Political and patriotic activities

 When he and his wife returned from Moscow, China was under the rule of the Kuomintang.
 During that period, the Kuomintang committed a lot of wanton assassinations.
 In such a dangerous situation, they were sent to work in Hunan after returning from Moscow.
 In November 1927, he was sent to work in Liling with his wife.
 Under the leadership of the CCP, he took part in the guerrilla action of Liling and founding the communist government of Liling.
 In April 1928, he and his wife were sent to Changsha to work in Hunan provincial commission of the CCP.
 And in the summer of this year, he went to Changde to work as a secret agent of the CCP.

 His death

 While he was working at the Secret Agent Committee of Changde (常德特委) in 1928, he was betrayed by a colleague.
 Then he was arrested by the Kuomintang.
-When he was put on trial, he cursed the military commander Chen Jiayou (陈嘉佑).
-The commander was shamed into anger, but he did not have the authority to kill him.
-So then he was delivered to Changsha to have another trial.
-Although he was brutally tortured, he had never leaked any secrets of CCP.
-At last, he was killed by the Kuomintang.
+When he was put on trial, he cursed at the military commander Chen Jiayou (陈嘉佑).
+He was delivered to Changsha to have another trial.
+He was killed by the Kuomintang.